spacetelescope/stpipe/docs/source/model_library.rst

    >>> library = ModelLibrary("my_asn.json")

 ..
 NOTE::
-   For an association that contains a ``group_id`` for each member, creating a library will not read any models.
+    Creating a library does not read any models into memory, as long as the association contains a ``group_id`` for each member

 .. _library_borrowing_and_shelving: